Plugins

 })

-Request and Response lifecycle
+Request and response lifecycle

 You can use plugins to register a hook that can run on request lifecycle: